ZhenbangYou/SysY-Front-End/README.md

   - a *Parser*, namely *parser.y*, written in *Yacc*, responsible for everything else, including the **SDT** (core of this project) and class definitions such as a variable table.

 As you have seen, the lexer is kept as simple as possible (thus consisting of just about a half hundred lines of code).
 In sharp contrast to this, the parser accomplishes everything else; therefore, you will find about a thousand lines of code in the parser.

+Generally speaking, this project is build revolving the **CFG**.
+Deal with separate parts in different steps, thus achieving high degree of decoupling and modularity.

 Adding the aforementioned lines above, it is easily seen that the whole project can be finished with just about a thousand lines of code or slightly more (if not less), which is ***less than half*** of the code length of common design scheme (a great bliss for those weak at coding!).